Theatre Company Jerusalem

 Theatre Company Jerusalem (TCJ) fuses contemporary performing arts with ancient Hebrew and Aramaic writings to create theatre.

 Gabriella Lev, artistic director and co-founder initiated the formation of the company in 1982 to release the silenced voice of women within Jewish tradition.
 She was joined by fellow artists Aliza Elion-Israeli, Ruth Wieder-Magan and Joyce Miller.
 Their vision of forging a theatre which is reflective of Jerusalem's cultural and geographical context, grounded in Jewish texts and employing new forms and techniques of theatrical expression is forever coming into being.
 Theatre Company Jerusalem (TCJ) also performs and teaches throughout Israel and the world, in both English and Hebrew.

 TCJ has created 36 original theatrical and musical works – see list below.

 Theatrical influences and techniques

+TCJ performs Talmudic and Midrashic stories.
 Major artistic influences in their works were director Jerzy Grotowski's work with Serge Ouaknine (a pupil of Grotowski), Andre Gregory and The Roy Hart Theatre.